 Rear cameras: 12MP wide (f/1.8), 10-MP ultra-wide (f/2.4)

 Battery: 36.71 watt-hour

 The iPad Pro 2020 (12.9-inch) also ups the ante in the performance department with a new A12Z Bionic chip with an 8-core graphics engine, a new dual camera system that includes an ultra-wide lens and a LiDAR scanner that offers a much more responsive augmented reality experience.

 But make no mistake.
 As you’ll see in our full iPad Pro 2020 review, the iPad is still a touch-first device, and it will take time for developers to optimize their apps for trackpad input.
-But this is the closest Apple has come to making a laptop replacement -- and a true Surface Pro rival -- yet.
+But while this is one of the best tablets ever made, and the closest Apple has come to making a laptop replacement -- and a true Surface Pro rival -- yet.

 iPad Pro 2020 review: Cheat sheet